MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-setup.md

 Once you have installed the *(Preview) Archive* add-in from LCS, you'll be able to enable the archiving features you need.
 Use the [**Feature management** workspace](../../fin-ops/get-started/feature-management/feature-management-overview.md) to enable the following features as needed:

 - *(Preview) Archive* – Required for all of the following archiving scenarios.
 It provides basic archiving support and adds the **Archive** workspace.
-- *(Preview) Ledger archive automation* – Archives general ledger records to the relevant history tables.
-Once archived to history tables, archived data from the day-to-day general ledger tables will be purged.
+- *(Preview) Ledger archive automation* – Moves general ledger records to the relevant history tables.
+Once the data is copied to the history tables, the matching data from the day-to-day general ledger tables is purged.
 For more information about how to use this feature, see [Archive general ledger data](archive-general-ledger.md)
 - *(Preview) Archive sales orders to history tables* – Required for archiving sales orders.
-This feature provides a framework for archiving sales orders from day-to-day transaction tables to local history tables.
+This feature provides a framework for moving sales orders from day-to-day transaction tables to local history tables.
 For more information about how to use this feature, see [Archive sales orders](archive-sales-orders.md)
 - *(Preview) Archive sales orders to history tables using archive service* – Required for archiving sales orders.
-This feature performs the archiving of sales orders from day-to-day transaction tables to history tables.
-Once archived to history tables, archived data from the day-to-day transaction tables will be purged.
+This feature performs the moving of sales orders from day-to-day transaction tables to history tables.
+Once the data is copied to the history tables, the matching data from the day-to-day transaction tables is purged.
 For more information about how to use this feature, see [Archive sales orders](archive-sales-orders.md)

 ## Next steps